 Ways to support a grieving child include:

-Lastly, it’s healthy and normal for children to need time for play, laughter and time aside from talking about the loss.
-This is all part of the healing and grieving process.
+Lastly, it’s healthy and normal for children to need connection with peers to play, laugh and have time aside from talking about the loss.
+This is part of the healing and grieving process.

 If you feel grief has become complicated for your children, resources are available to help, including grief support groups, your health care team or faith leaders, employee assistance programs through your employer, and professional counseling services.

 Grieving isn't about pushing the pain away or getting through it fast and moving on.
 Grief is a natural and necessary part of healing.